 - Food: An entire topic in itself!
 Check out my friend Brian’s page Outdoor Blueprint for ideas http://www.outdoorblueprint.com/read/balancing-calorically-dense-vs-fresh-food/

 - Stuff sack for food one per person for a little hang on a branch from rodents.
 If you’re in bear country with habituated bears get a bear canister.
-A “bear hang” is often an ineffective technique and could become more of a “bear piñata.”
-Healthy, wild black bears not used to eating human food are shy and will avoid you.
+Bear canisters are required in Yosemite backcountry and other bear problem bear areas. (aka human problem areas…) A lightweight alternative is the Ursack.
+[A “bear hang” is often ineffective and could be more of a “bear piñata.”
+You also might be surprised how many serious injuries there are when throwing a rock attached to a line 30 feet up and over a branch.
+Projectile, pendulum in the dark, swings back towards your head or your friend’s head] Healthy, wild black bears not used to eating human food are shy and will most likely avoid you.
 (Grizzlies are a bit of a different story.
 If you are going to Grizzly Bear country…read more!)
 No need to be afraid though, bears are special and beautiful.
 We can help protect them and ourselves from human interaction by following some simple principles.

 - Pots: 1 for boiling water (pasta, rice, oatmeal, etc), 1 for sautéing (onions, garlic, veggies) and maybe 1 more for sauces.
 A long handled titanium stirring spoon is nice, too.

 - Cook kit: cutting board, paring knife, serving spoon, can opener, spatula.
 More necessary for larger groups to maintain high kitchen cleanliness.
-If it’s just you and a best friend, you can forget all this and just go rogue, eating out of your cooking pots and using your bear can lid as your cutting board.
+If your trip is comprised of just you and a best friend, you can forget all this and go rogue, eating out of your cooking pots and using your bear can lid as your cutting board.

 - Coffee: Best thing since sliced bread: reusable, light, nests into your pocket rocket fuel canister: GSI ultralight java drip